-According to history, the first play-based kindergarten was Frederich Froebel’s ‘Institute of Play and Activity for Young Children’, opened in 1817.
+According to history, the first play-based kindergarten was Frederich Froebel’s ‘Institute of Play and Activity for Young Children’, which had its roots in the school he opened in 1817.
 Froebel went on to devise a world-famous system of early years education and care.
 But was his kindergarten the first in the world?
-Over a year before it opened its doors, another Institute, which also pioneered a play-based approach to early learning, was launched in Scotland.
+Over a year before his school opened its doors, another Institute, which also pioneered a play-based approach to early learning, was launched in Scotland.

 Scotland already had a well-established commitment to universal education (at least for boys) with ‘a school in every parish’, dedicated to promoting literacy and dating back to the days of John Knox.
 But when, on 1st January 1816, the social reformer Robert Owen (1771-1858) opened his ‘Institute for the Formation of Character’ for the children of mill-workers at New Lanark, he extended educational provision to much younger children, basing it on a child-centred philosophy that was far ahead of his time.